What is an Animal Caretaker?

 - Bathe animals, trim nails, clip hair, and attend to other grooming needs

-- Train animals to obey or to do specific behaviours.
+- Train animals to obey and listen to commands

 Other animal caretakers are groomers and care for the appearance and cleanliness of the animal.
-Some groomers are employed by kennels, veterinary clinics, or pet supply stores, where they groom mostly dogs, but some cats, too.
-In addition to cutting, trimming, and styling the pets' fur, groomers clip nails, clean ears, and bathe pets.
+Some groomers are employed by kennels, veterinary clinics, or pet supply stores, where they groom mostly dogs and occasionally cats.
+In addition to cutting, trimming, and styling the pets fur, groomers clip nails, clean ears, and bathe pets.
 Some groomers also schedule appointments, sell products to pet owners, and identify problems that may require veterinary attention.

 What is the workplace of an Animal Caretaker like?

 Animal caretakers work in a variety of settings.
 Although many work in kennels, others work in zoos, stables, animal shelters, pet stores, veterinary clinics, and aquariums.
+Depending on their work setting, they may work outdoors in all kinds of weather.
 Mobile groomers and pet sitters typically travel to customers’ homes.
 Caretakers of show and sports animals travel to competitions.
 The work of animal caretakers may be unpleasant and emotionally distressing.
 For example, those who work in shelters may see abused, injured, or sick animals.
 Some caretakers may have to help euthanize seriously injured or unwanted animals.
-Depending on their work setting, they may work outdoors in all kinds of weather.
-Some facilities can be noisy.